Adrenal Body Type and Adrenal Hormones

 The adrenal glands

-One of their main functions is countering stress.
-The adrenals don’t know the difference between physical or mental stress; they treat both with the same stress hormones.
+One of their main functions is to counter stress.
+The adrenals don’t know the difference between physical or mental stress.
+They treat both with the same stress hormones.

 Every type of stress influences these glands—injury, infection, divorce, financial stresses, job-related stress, irritable people, drugs and medication, surgery, pain, illness, poison ivy, excessive cold or heat, giving birth, menstrual cycle, staring into computer monitors for hours at a time, eating junk foods, starvation diets, excessive exercise and babysitting fifteen small children under the age of five for over thirteen hours without proper ventilation.